thomasdtran/MOL3022-Project/README.md

 #### REST API

-To spin up the API locally, run the following command from the `backend` folder:
+To spin up the API locally, run the `endpoints.py` script from the `backend` folder like following:

-`flask --app endpoints run`
+`flask --app endpoints.py run`

 The API will be running on http://127.0.0.1:5000.